One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Perfect way to end our day in Lisbon

-We ended our day in Lisbon with a late dinner at the Time Out market.
+We ended our day in Lisbon with a late dinner at the Time Out Market.
+It turned out to be a great choice after a long day of sightseeing.

 Time Out Market in Lisbon is a great place to try a great variety of Portuguese dishes